HydroModPy/HydroModPy/docs/source/theory/streams_and_seepage/network-metrics-and-extreme-k-sweep.rst

 - ``dist_dem_obs.tif`` and ``dist_dem_sim.tif``: downslope-distance rasters.
 - sampled point layers such as ``sim_pt.shp`` and ``obs_pt.shp``.

-To make it fully compatible with Abherve et al. (2023), HydroModPy should modernize that logic into a result view and CSV export that computes at least:
+To make it fully compatible with :cite:`abherve2023`, HydroModPy should modernize that logic into a result view and CSV export that computes at least:

 - :math:`D^{down}_{s\to o}`: average simulated-to-observed downslope